Hu Angang: Political and economic positions

 In 2012 Hu co-wrote a paper calling for the forcible assimilation of ethnic Uighurs in Xinjiang in an effort to create a standardized Chinese "state-race."
 Although this hard line policy was initially criticized within China it later gained popularity as a policy proposal.

 Hu is known in China for his strong support of socialism and the Chinese Communist Party.
-In July 2013 he wrote an op-ed for the People's Daily stating: "Compared with the civil society in the West, the people's society is superior... it is a great made-in-China innovation in theory and practice."
+In July 2013 he wrote an op-ed for People's Daily stating: "Compared with the civil society in the West, the people's society is superior... it is a great made-in-China innovation in theory and practice."
 He went on to say that "[t]he people's society is a socialist society under the leadership of the Communist Party."
 This drew strong criticism within China from social media sites and Chinese academics such as Yu Jianrong.

 In August 2018 he was criticised in an open letter written by Tsinghua University alumni calling for the university to fire Hu.
-The letter accused him of using “self-serving criteria” in his research so as to exaggerate claims of China’s greatness.
-The letter states that Hu espoused an exaggerated sense of national superiority and overt nationalism that, according to the letter, harms China’s foreign relations whilst also misleading the public.
+The letter accused him of using "self-serving criteria" in his research so as to exaggerate claims of China's greatness.
+The letter states that Hu espoused an exaggerated sense of national superiority and overt nationalism that, according to the letter, harms China's foreign relations whilst also misleading the public.